Nervous and excited. Those two words may describe your feelings as an international student when you first came to live in a new country.

 You will have the opportunity to meet your future classmates and upper-year students, and have a glimpse of university lectures.
-Your parents are welcomed too so they can know what you will get from the university.

 You have to register for this event and I really recommend you to attend to get you familiarized with the campus culture!

-There is also an orientation event specially made for you: the international student orientation!
 You will have the opportunity to meet other international students and maybe other students who came from the same country as you.
 You can also meet the international student advisor who will assist you through your journey here.

 Finally, the general orientation program.
 This is the biggest event among all orientation programs.
-All first-year students from any faculty get together to celebrate this new part of your life and get to know the university.
+All first-year students from any faculty get together to celebrate this new part of their life and get to know the university.

-There will be games throughout the three days and you will have SO MUCH FUN!
+There will be games throughout the three days and you will have so much fun!
 All orientation programs are held to welcome you and make you feel belong in the university.